worldmusic/worldmusic.github.io/index.md

 ## News and updates

+### And we're off!

 We are proud to share [our first contributions]({{ site.baseurl }}/chapters/) and an [extended resource listing]({{ site.baseurl }}/resources/).
 We invite scholars, musicians, and community members to submit materials for inclusion and continue to accept contributions on a rolling basis.

 You can follow us on [Twitter](https://twitter.com/music_textbook) and [Facebook](https://www.facebook.com/WorldMusicTextbook) for updates on the project and to learn about newly published contributions.

+### Honoraria

+Thanks to generous support from the California State University Affordable Learning Solutions initiative, we are able to offer $200 honoraria for contributors to this project.
+Please see the [call for contributions]({{ site.baseurl }}/call) for more details.

 !["Musician busking"](assets/images/william-recinos-nola-violin-unsplash.jpg)
 <small>*"Musician busking" by William Recinos on [Unsplash](https://unsplash.com/@iwillbmm)*</small>